-An overpressure protection device, such as a pressure regulator, must be installed in the gas piping system upstream of the furnace and must act to limit the downstream pressure to the gas valve so it does not exceed 0.5 psig [14" w.c.
-(3.48 kPa)].
-Pressures exceeding 0.5 psig [14" w.c.
-(3.48 kPa)] at the gas valve will cause damage to the gas valve, resulting in a fire or explosion or cause damage to the furnace or some of its components that will result in property damage and loss of life.
+An overpressure protection device, such as a pressure regulator, must be installed in the gas piping system upstream of the furnace and must act to limit the downstream pressure to the gas valve so it does not exceed 0.5 PSI (14" w.c.
+(3.48 kPa).
+Pressures exceeding 0.5 PSI (14" w.c.
+(3.48 kPa) at the gas valve will cause damage to the gas valve, resulting in a fire or explosion or cause damage to the furnace or some of its components that will result in property damage and loss of life.

-Plan the gas supply routing before determining the correct gas pipe entry.
-Use 90° conventional elbow(s) and short pipe nipples to enter through the cabinet access holes.
+Plan your gas supply before determining the correct gas pipe entry.
+Use 90-degree service elbow(s), or short nipples and conventional 90-degree elbow(s) to enter through the cabinet access holes.